JustAGhosT/home-lab-setup/modules/HomeLab.Core/README.md

 ### Logging Functions

-- `Initialize-LogFile`: Sets up the log file for the application
+- `Initialize-Logging`: Sets up the log file for the application
 - `Write-Log`: Writes a log entry with specified severity level
 - `Get-LogPath`: Returns the current log file path